cryptoeconomicslab/ovm-plasma-chamber-spec/pages/blog/Alpha_Release.md

 title: Gazelle alpha release
 ---

-We introduce gazelle alpha release.
+We introduce Gazelle alpha release🦌

-## What is gazelle?
+## What is Gazelle?

-**gazelle** is a blockchain application framework for real-world use cases.
-It provides  scalability and usability by utilizing off-chain technology.
+**Gazelle** is a blockchain application framework for real-world use cases.
+It provides scalability and usability by utilizing off-chain scaling technology.
 As our first step, this alpha release includes Plasma SDK that provides simple APIs for Plasma applications.
 APIs include `deposit`, `transfer` and `exit`.
-You can try out gazelle [here](https://gzle.io/docs/tutorial/cli-wallet/README).
+You can start from trying out the [tutorial](https://gzle.io/docs/tutorial/cli-wallet/README).

-## The goal of gazelle
+## The goal of Gazelle

-**The ultimate goal of gazelle** is to provide a way to build highly scalable and usable blockchain applications by utilizing off-chain technology.
+**The ultimate goal of Gazelle** is to provide a way to build highly scalable and usable blockchain applications by utilizing off-chain scaling technology.

-For scalability, we use off-chain technology such as Plasma just because it's fast and secure.
-For usability, we provide a way to combine multiple off-chain technology constructions to make use of strengths of different off-chain technologies.
-For instance, if you combine Plasma and channel, you can achieve instant finality capability with arbitrary participants.
-This wouldn't have been possible by using only Plasma or channel.
-Combination of different constructions is possible thanks to OGS as a fraud-proof verification base.
+For scalability, we use off-chain scaling technology such as Plasma because it's fast and secure.
+For usability, we enabled developers to combine multiple L2 constructions so that they can make use of different types of strengths from each construction.
+For instance, if you combine Plasma and state channel, you can achieve instant finality capability on a channel allowing arbitrary participants.
+This wouldn't have been possible only with Plasma or state channel.
+Combination of different constructions is possible thanks to Optimistic Game Semantics (OGS) as the foundation of fraud-proof verification protocol.
 You can find detailed discussion about OGS [here](https://plasma.group/optimistic-game-semantics.pdf).

-## EF Grant program
+## Ethereum Ecosystem Support Program

-We greatly appreciate that our project is supported by the Ecosystem Support Program of Ethereum Foundation from Jan 2020.
+We are immensely grateful for all of the support from[ Ecosystem Support Program of Ethereum Foundation ](https://blog.ethereum.org/2020/04/01/ecosystem-support-program-allocation-update/).

-If you are intereseted in this program, check out [Ethereum Foundation's ecosystem support program](https://blog.ethereum.org/2020/04/01/ecosystem-support-program-allocation-update/).

 ## Next Step

 We are planning to release following milestones next quarter in 2020.

-- Testnet (Contracts deployed on Testnet and running aggregator on Cloud)
+- Testnet (contracts deployed on testnet and aggregator on cloud)
-- Advanced features: Custom transactions e.g. Atomic Swap, Fast Finality
+- Advanced features: custom transactions e.g. atomic swap, instant finality

-***

-- You can try simple Plasma transfer transaction on your laptop with the alpha version.
-[Let's try!](https://gzle.io/docs/getting-started/Try_Gazelle_In_Local)
+## Collaboration

-- We are looking for a team collaborate with to make a great Plasma application.
-[Please contact us](mailto:info@cryptoeconomicslab.com)!
+We are looking for a collaboration to build impressive plasma applications.
+[Feel free to contact us](mailto:info@gzle.com)!

-- We hope you can use the Testnet and more complex transactions at the next milestone!
+---

 Thank you very much for reading.
-This release is only a small part of gazelle framework.
+This release is only a small part of Gazelle framework.
 Stay tuned for next update!